FrankChen021/bithon/doc/diagnosis/README.md

-Bithon provides a SQL-based command to debug/profile an application in interactive way.
+Bithon provides SQL-based commands to debug/profile an application in interactive way.

 All commands are sent to a specific application instance immediately to perform the query or command.
 These commands are not persistent in the backend of Bithon, this means once the application instance restarts,